qswang1988/data_mining_homework/README.md

 homework 3 of data mining course

-a decision tree in it
+a decision tree in HW3_Instructions.ipynb